Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • If the services are available at the institution but only at another location, request a change of location for the parent or guardian in order to facilitate compliance with the court-ordered services.

-6. Contact the parent to instruct him/her to participate in the aforementioned services.
+6. Contact the parent to instruct them to participate in the aforementioned services.

 • Initial contact with the parent must be made by telephone and arranged by the counselor.